flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 There are two types of trend charts: there is the default chart, which is simpler, and more automatic, and then there user customizable chart, which is more dynamic and is customizable, allowing the user to define which curves he or she wishes to include, as well as letting the user display several plots near each other; because of this, it is useful for plotting a data point in a general context.

-For example, this is the default curve for two data points:
+For example, this is the default curve for two parameters, FCV_1 and FCV_2:
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/DefaultTrend.PNG)

 And this is a user customizable chart containing the data point (Transfered Pressure) as well as some context (Engine Number 1):
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/NewTrend.PNG)

-* In either chart, you can click and drag across an area to zoom the chart in, and double click to zoom out.
+* In either chart, you can click and drag horizontally or vertically across an area to zoom the chart in, and double click to zoom out.
 * This action can be repeated multiple times for greater zoom.
 * Clicking on a data point brings you to the dashboard at the time the data point was taken, allowing you to see all the information available at that time.
 * Shift click-and-drag will move you along the chart.

+To note: 1 and 2 when referring to avionic parameters refer to the side of the plane from which the data was taken.
+Looking at the plane from above with the nose facing forward, side 1 is always the left side of the plane, and side 2 the right side; so FCV_1 and FCV_2 are the left and right side Flow Control Valves, respectively.

 ##Alert Workflow